serhmarch/ModbusTools/doc/input/server/server.md

 # About Modbus Server {#sec_server_about}

 The server implements Modbus server device and works like Modbus simulator.
 However, the server can  not only simulate single device, but can simulate several devices that can be connected to a single network, which is especially useful when working with RTU and ASCII protocols, when access to all Modbus servers is realized through a single serial port.
 However, it can also be useful to simulate Modbus network using the TCP version of the protocol, for example, if you use the TCP->RTU bridge, Modbus server can replace this bridge with remote devices for testing purposes.

-All work is performing within a single project.
+All work is performed within a single project.
 The main entities in the project are Port, Device, DataViewItem and Action.
 Port contains network settings for both TCP/IP and serial ports.
-Device contains settings for a single device (such as Modbus Unit Address, memory size etc).
+Device contains settings for a single device
+(such as Modbus Unit Address, memory size etc).
 The DataViewItem contains a single data unit to be read/write from the device and has many formats to represent the current data.
 Action provides simulation capabilities (automatic change of device memory values).